hsherl/hsherl.github.io/content/teaching/supervisions/epk.md

 Please also read all of the lecture notes available on Moodle.
 Consult these while figuring out what to read; see below for more.

-These two books are

-- Allais, L. (2015) *Manifest Reality: Kant’s Idealism and His Realism*.
-Oxford, Oxford University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/1ii55o6/44CAM_ALMA51531774190003606)].
-- Longuenesse, B. (1998) *Kant and the Capacity to Judge: Sensibility and Discursivity in the Transcendental Analytic of the Critique of Pure Reason*.
-Princeton, Princeton University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/tdhsmj/44CAM_ALMA51635553490003606)].

 Since Kant is fond of using familiar words in unfamiliar ways, you will need to have a dictionary handy:

 - Caygill, H. (1995) *A Kant Dictionary*.
 Oxford, Blackwell. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/5hbpu5/44CAM_ALMA51557579140003606)].
 - Wuerth, J. (ed.)
 (2021) *The Cambridge Kant Lexicon*.
 Cambridge, Cambridge University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/t9gok8/44CAM_ALMA51656914040003606)].

+Look up the concepts that confuse you *and* those you use in your essays, even if you think you understand them.

 The Cambridge companion is also incredibly useful for finding the best commentary:

 - Guyer, P. (ed.). *The Cambridge Companion to Kant*.
 Cambridge, Cambridge University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/16u99e0/44CAM_ALMA51531519560003606)].

-Look up the concepts that confuse you *and* those you use in your essays, even if you think you understand them.
+To get to grips with Kant's transcendental idealism it might be worth delving into Allais' recent book:

+- Allais, L. (2015) *Manifest Reality: Kant’s Idealism and His Realism*.
+Oxford, Oxford University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/1ii55o6/44CAM_ALMA51531774190003606)].

+It might also be useful to consult Longuenesse's book on the transcendental analytic (Pt.
+II.
+Div.
+I. of the Critique):

+- Longuenesse, B. (1998) *Kant and the Capacity to Judge: Sensibility and Discursivity in the Transcendental Analytic of the Critique of Pure Reason*.
+Princeton, Princeton University Press. [[iDiscover](https://idiscover.lib.cam.ac.uk/permalink/f/tdhsmj/44CAM_ALMA51635553490003606)].

 Note that, with the exception of Gardner's guidebook, you are not expected to read any these books in full.
 It is impossible to do that without sacrificing attention to detail.
 Instead you should focus on the themes and sections that are covered in the lectures: